Area bombing directive

-An elderly woman in front of the bodies of school children in Cologne after a bombing raid.
+The town of Wesel was entirely destroyed by aerial bombing and artillery shelling.
+The bomb craters in the foreground of the image illustrate the density of the bombardement.

 The Area Bombing Directive was a directive issued by the Air Ministry of the War Cabinet to the Royal Air Force (RAF) during World War II on 14 February 1942.
 The directive ordered RAF Bomber Command to destroy Nazi Germany's industrial workforce and demoralise the population through area bombing of Germany's cities and their civilian inhabitants.

 Background and implementation

 The Area Bombing Directive General Directive No.5 (S.46368/111.
 D.C.A.S) was a 14 February 1942 amendment to General Directive No.4 (S.46368 D.C.A.S), issued by the British Air Ministry on 5 February 1942, that instructed RAF Bomber Command that it had "Priority over all other commitments", and directed RAF Bomber Command to bomb factories in occupied France.
 General Directive Number 5 amended Number 4, to make targets in Germany the priority for RAF Bomber Command.

 The directive issued on 14 February (S.46368/111.
 D.C.A.S) listed the primary industrial areas that were within 350 miles of RAF Mildenhall, that distance being a little over the maximum range of the GEE radio navigation aid (referred to in the directive as "T.R.
 1335").
 The directive specifically mentions the Ruhr and that Essen, in the centre of the conurbation, was to be given the dubious honour as the first target that was to be bombed (the first attack on Essen under this directive was carried out on the night of 8/9 March).
 The objective of the directive was "To focus attacks on the morale of the enemy civil population and in particular the industrial workers.
 In the case of Berlin harassing attacks to maintain fear of raids and to impose A. R. P. measures".